kushpatel16112/web_devlopment/README.md

-# Car Wale & House Com
+# Car Wale & Housing Web

-This repository contains two web projects: **Car Wale**, a platform for buying and selling cars, and **House Com**, a property listing website.
+This repository contains two web projects: **Car Wale**, a platform for buying and selling cars, and **Housing Web**, a property listing website.
 Both are designed with responsive, user-friendly interfaces and deployed on Netlify.

 ## Projects Overview